jamesbrownlow/LoadNORCdata/README.md

 # LoadNORCdata

-assignment to load GSS data sets from NORC 1998 abd 2008 versions Then pull out RACE and CAPPUN and  do each on a separate branch. on each branch compare results with the other branch
+Assignment:  load SPSS data sets 1998 abd 2008 from NORC, upload each to your Rstudio.cloud account.
+They will unzip automatically.
+Then pull out RACE and CAPPUN.
+Are RACE and CAPPUN related?
+Answer the question for each data set; begin with the 1998 data, analyze and store result on the master branch.
+Create a branch called 'second' and analyze the 2018 data on that branch.
+On each branch compare results from the other branch.